bikepartydavis/bikepartydavis.github.io/README.md

 Riders are encouraged to come in costume and to bring the party, we do however ask that you do such safely and in adhenrence of relevant laws.

-We ride togher, focused on having fun, and intend to illustrate the fun that is available in Davis on a bike.
+We ride togher, focused on having fun, and intend to illustrate the fun that is available in Davis when you choose to bike.

 ### **When**

 We ride on the last Friday of the month. <br>

-The ride starts at 7:30, we gather at 7.
+The ride starts at 7:30 PM, we gather at 7:00 PM.

 A voulnteer pre-ride happens the preceeding Wednesday.